Thinkwise/docs/website/versioned_docs/version-2018.2/iam_admin/admin_applications.md

 ---
 title: Applications
-id: version-2018.2-applications
+id: version-2018.2-admin_applications
-original_id: applications
+original_id: admin_applications
 ---

 An application in the Intelligent Application Manager is a combination of a project version, a server and a database that will appear as a standalone application in the user interfaces.
 A project version can therefore result in several applications on different servers and/or for different databases.
 Each application has its own authorization and user preferences.

 Roles are distinct tasks or activities within an application.
 They are often named after the corresponding activity, like *Approve hours* or *Report a ticket*.

 Applications and roles are created by the application **administrator**.
 The application **manager** is responsible for granting users access to those applications, by creating users and user groups and assigning roles for specific applications to those user groups.

 ![1537868299574](../assets/sf/1537868299574.png)
 *Authorization overview*